ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 >
 >> ## Solution
 >>
->> The FOR loop outputs the current value of x after each iteration:
+>> The FOR loop outputs the current value of x at each iteration:
 >> - 1
 >> - 2
 >> - 3